mfiloramo/mfiloramo/README.md

 <h3 align="center">A dedicated and passionate full stack software engineer from NYC</h3>

 <p>
 Welcome!
-I'm a dedicated full stack software engineer with a proven track record of delivering innovative full-stack solutions.
+I'm a dedicated full stack software engineer with experience delivering innovative full-stack solutions.
 My expertise lies in leveraging a broad tech stack to solve complex problems, enhance user experiences and drive efficiency.

 I'm the co-creator/developer of HiFiber, a developer tool that enables dynamic React Fiber tree visualization and performance metrics.
 I've also worked as a Senior Full Stack Engineer at Sinclair Broadcast Group, as well as the National Basketball Player's Association.